joeclark-phd/random-text-generators/README.md

     galla
     esdranicola

 An alternative strategy is simply to train the generator on a single-sex dataset.
 Here for example are the results of training the generator with a file of female Viking names (/src/test/resources/vikings_female.txt).
-The **MarkovTextGenerator** automatically inferred the alphabet from the training data including all of the special Scandinavian characters.
+The **MarkovTextGenerator** automatically inferred the alphabet from the training data including special Scandinavian characters that aren't on my keyboard.

     øviyrsa
     holm